 - Settings file: https://raw.githubusercontent.com/Ocerra/Integration/master/PowerShell/OcerraSettings.txt - save to the same folder C:/Ocerra/

-Now we just open OcerraSettings.txt file in notepad and enter your Login and Password.
+Now open OcerraSettings.txt file in notepad and enter your Login and Password.
 You can create a separate API user in your company for better security:

 We’re ready to execute it for the first time.
 You should be able to see the dark blue window for a moment with some progress results, and a new file appeared in this folder.